 How should I use this medication?

 The usual starting dose of mirabegron is 25 mg once daily.
-Your doctor may increase the dose to a maximum of 50 mg once daily.
+Your doctor may increase the dose to a maximum of 50 mg once daily, if necessary to control symptoms.
 Mirabegron may be taken with or without food.
 Swallow the tablet whole with some water.
 Do not chew, crush, or divide the tablet.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.